-With unemployment rates at a 50-year low, employers are starting to offer more to their employees than a cost of living increase to attract, retain, and reward their talent.
+With today’s job-seeker’s market, employers are starting to offer more to their employees than a cost of living increase to attract, retain, and reward their talent.
 Many are taking their cues from 100 Best Companies lists and tech companies, which often offer a dizzying array of perks.
 Some have become a bit punchline, like ping pong tables and bean bags, but many perks add tangible meaning and fun to office culture, and boost employee engagement.
 In fact, perks are often the things employees tout as the best part of working for their employers (beyond pay, flexibility, and growth opportunities).

 However, the costs of running a business are high and salaries are often one of the biggest buckets of expense.
 So how do you provide meaningful and inclusive perks that don’t break the bank?